iamkhush/iamkhush.github.io/content/posts/introduction-to-javascript-2.md

 The scope of a variable controls where it can be accessed from in the program.
 It can be of
 - Global Scope
-- Curly Bracket Scope
 - Function scope
 - Block scope ( if / for etc )

 ### Variable defination
 Variables can be defined with `var`, `const` and `let` keywords.
-- `var` keyword is globally scoped or function scoped where ever it is defined in.
+- `var` keyword is function scoped
 - `let` and `const` keyword are block scoped.